 Head left past the sub-station.
 This section of the Marblehead Rail Trail travels along a residential corridor and crosses Maverick St followed by Pleasant Street at 0.6 miles.
 Cross-walk, however, Use Caution as this is a well traveled road.

 Note; See below for an on-road detour around Marblehead Neck from here.

 After crossing Smith St you'll pass by Marblehead High School.
 At 1.6 miles the trail continues straight utilizing a paved driveway past Temple Emanu-El out to Clifton Ave.
 Across Clifton St the trail is partially developed consisting of a narrow hard packed dirt surface.
 Cross Rockaway Ave and after 1.9 miles you'll pass a side trail on your right leading to the Ware Pond Conservation Area .
 Look left to spot some old cement RR rail tie holders.
 Come to Seaview Ave at 2.1 miles where you cross over to Swampscott and the Swampscott Rail Trail.
-The stone-dust rail trail currently ends after only 0.2 miles at Beach Bluff Ave.
+The stone-dust rail trail currently ends after only 0.3 miles at Bradlee Ave.